 Benefits of Kombucha

 There are many purported benefits to drinking kombucha.
-These include:
+Some of these include:

 - Improved metabolism with green tea kombucha